 - 2 teaspoons pepper

-- Put the milk into a large bowl, add the breadcrumbs, set aside.
+Put the milk into a large bowl, add the oats, set aside.

 - Grate or mince the onion.